KiandaBPM/docs/content/docs/platform/rules/data/set-form-field.md

 ## Introduction

 Using the **Set form field** rule you have the ability to select a field within your process and assign it a value using manually typed text or an expression.
-With the **Set form field** rule you can also set multiple fields at once by adding more fields to the value mapping within the rule.
+With the **Set form field** rule you can set multiple fields at once by adding more fields to the value mapping within the rule.

+This rule is useful when automating processes with previously provided information from other forms.
+You can apply this rule to a form which will activate the rule when the form is loaded.
+You can pass query strings and apply the Set form field rule assign values to fields when opening form for the first time.
+To learn more about query strings go to [Query strings](/docs/platform/pages/link/#heading).

 ## When to use